Crusader states: Consolidation (1099 to 1130)

 In 1118 Baldwin of Bourcq succeeded Baldwin I as King of Jerusalem, naming Joscelin his successor in Edessa.
 After Roger was killed at Ager Sanguinis ('Field of Blood'), Baldwin II assumed the regency of Antioch for the absent Bohemond II.
 Public opinion attributed a series of disasters affecting the Outremer—defeats by enemy forces and plagues of locusts—as punishments for the Franks' sins.
 To improve moral standards, the Jerusalemite ecclesiastic and secular leaders assembled a council at Nablus and issued decrees against adultery, sodomy, bigamy, and sexual relations between Catholics and Muslims.

 A proposal by a group of pious knights about a monastic order for deeply religious warriors was likely first discussed at the council of Nablus.
 Church leaders quickly espoused the idea of armed monks, and within a decade, two military orders, the Knights Templar and Hospitaller, were formed.
-As the Fatimid Caliphate no longer posed a major threat to Jerusalem, but Antioch and Edessa were vulnerable to invasion, the defence of the northern crusader states took much of Baldwin II's time.
+As the Fatimid Caliphate no longer posed a major threat to Jerusalem, but Antioch and Edessa were vulnerable to invasion, the defence of the northern Crusader states took much of Baldwin II's time.
 His absence, its impact on government, and his placement of relatives and their vassals in positions of power created opposition in Jerusalem.
-Baldwin's sixteen-month captivity led to a failed deposition attempt by some of the nobility, with the Flemish count, Charles the Good, considered as a possible replacement.
+Baldwin's sixteen-month captivity led to a failed deposition attempt by some of the nobility, with the Flemish count Charles the Good considered as a possible replacement.
 Charles declined the offer.

 Baldwin had four daughters.
 In 1126, Bohemond reached the age of majority and married the second-oldest, Alice, in Antioch.
 Aleppo had plunged into anarchy, but Bohemond II could not exploit this because of a conflict with Joscelin.
 The new atabeg of Mosul Imad al-Din Zengi seized Aleppo in 1128.
 The two major Muslim centres' union was especially dangerous for the neighbouring Edessa, but it also worried Damascus's new ruler, Taj al-Muluk Buri.
 Baldwin's eldest daughter Melisende was his heir.
 He married her to Fulk of Anjou, who had widespread western connections useful to the kingdom.
 After Fulk's arrival, Baldwin raised a large force for an attack on Damascus.
-This force included the leaders of the other crusader states, and a significant Angevin contingent provided by Fulk.
+This force included the leaders of the other Crusader states, and a significant Angevin contingent was provided by Fulk.
 The campaign was abandoned when the Franks' foraging parties were destroyed, and bad weather made the roads impassable.
 In 1130 Bohemond II was killed raiding in Cilicia, leaving Alice with their infant daughter, Constance.
 Baldwin II denied Alice control, instead resuming the regency until his death in 1131.